University of the Witwatersrand School of Chemical and Metallurgical Engineering: NRF/DST Chair in Sustainable Process Engineering

-The work conducted under this chair can be broadly categorized into Batch and Continuous Process Integration.
+The South African Research Chair in Sustainable Process Engineering was established in 2013 under Professor Thokozani Majozi.
+The work conducted under this chair can be broadly categorised into batch and continuous process integration.
 In Batch Process Integration research is focused on developing novel mathematical models for capturing the essence of time, which is the backbone of batch processes.
 These mathematical models are then used as the basis for energy and water optimization in multipurpose batch facilities.
 On the other hand, work on Continuous Process Integration is focused on Utilities Debottlenecking for energy and water optimization.
 The Chair's recent studies have also addressed systems that exhibit the water-energy nexus, as traditionally encountered in integrated water and membrane networks.

 Clean Coal Technology Research

-The Clean Coal Technology Research group is the home of the DST/NRF funded SARChI Chair of Clean Coal Technology.
+The Clean Coal Technology Research group is the home of the DST/NRF funded South African Research Chair of Clean Coal Technology.
 Its expertise in coal processing, characterisation, and application, is amongst the best in the world.
 The group's interest lies in the in-depth research into coal and carbon as a material, and the advancement of technologies and industry practices that significantly increase coal conversion efficiency and decrease environmental impact.